Michael Andretti's Indy Car Challenge: Reception

 In their review, GamePro described the game as solidly designed, with an excellent sensation of speed, meticulous recreation of real life racing tracks, and an impressive replay feature with multiple camera views.
 However, they opined that the inability to make other cars crash leaves the game devoid of drama.
 The two sports reviewers of Electronic Gaming Monthly gave it scores of 91% and 82%, praising the graphics, sounds, and playability.

+A programming bug allows the vehicles to shrink in size when the player holds the L and R buttons simultaneously under certain conditions.
+According to a contemporaneous account, the issue was reported in November 1995 by 11-year-old Donald R. Leandro Jr., who contacted Bulletproof software via mail regarding the glitch.
+Company president Henk Rogers reportedly acknowledged the report, sent promotional merchandise to Leandro, and informed him that he would be featured in company promotional material or a gaming magazine for identifying the coding error.